T. Anjaiah: 1982: Rajiv Gandhi airport incident

 In 1982, Rajiv Gandhi, then the AICC general secretary, visited Andhra Pradesh on a ‘private’ visit.
 Anjaiah, who then was the Chief Minister, spent 2.5 million rupees on an elaborate ceremony.
 He arrived at the Begumpet airport amidst a crowd of about 200 waiting to welcome him, armed with garlands and with his entire cabinet in attendance.
-Having previously been mocked for a similarly extravagant arrival at the Indian Youth Congress meeting in Bangalore a few weeks earlier, an angry Rajiv was disgusted by the pomp and pageantry and the euphoric, dancing crowd beating drums outside the airport.
+Having previously been mocked for a similarly extravagant arrival at the Indian Youth Congress meeting in Bangalore a few weeks earlier, an angry Rajiv was enraged by the pomp and pageantry and the euphoric, dancing crowd beating drums outside the airport.
 As a former pilot, he was particularly irritated by the landing apron being used as a stage for this ceremony, which ran against aviation security rules.
-Multiple reports claim that Gandhi, in a moment of anger, publicly referred to Anjaiah as a 'buffoon' and that Anjaiah was in tears when the tirade ended.
+Multiple reports claim that Gandhi, in a moment of anger, publicly insulted Anjaiah referring to him as a 'buffoon' and that Anjaiah was in tears when the tirade ended.
 Back in Delhi, Rajiv was said to have convinced Indira Gandhi to sack Anjaiah.
 While giving up his post, Anjaiah was reported to have remarked that he came to power by the ‘grace of Madam’ and he was leaving under her orders, but he did not know why he had come or why he had to leave.

 Rajiv's treatment of Anjaiah was widely criticized, being considered humiliating to the representative of the state.
 The incident was noted to be crucial in the Congress Party tasting its first-ever defeat in Andhra Pradesh in the 1983 Assembly elections.
-The Telugu Desam Party led by Nandamuri Taraka Rama Rao used the perceived insult as an affront to "Telugu vari atmagauravam" (Telugus' self-respect) to woo the voters and won the assembly elections with a thumping majority.
+The Telugu Desam Party led by Nandamuri Taraka Rama Rao used the insult as an affront to "Telugu vari athmagauravam" (Telugus' self-respect) to arguably help the voters see how the Telugus were perceived by the Gandhis and won the assembly elections with a thumping majority.

 Dismissal

 T. Anjaiah had many opponents including some of the ministers in his party after the Congress party lost Municipal elections in Visakhapatnam and Vijayawada.
 Indira Gandhi the then prime minister of India asked him to step down on February 13, Anjaiah tendered his resignation officially seven days later on February 20, 1982.
 Anjaiah as a leader without followers could evoke unimaginable public sympathy.
 At his last public appearance as the chief minister, the day before he resigned Anjaiah was cheered by a 30,000-strong crowd.
 C. Jagannath Rao, who served in his cabinet as a home minister recalls him as, "Whatever one may say against him, his remarkable simplicity endeared him to the people.

-Bhavanam Venkatarami Reddy replaced T. Anjaiah on February 24, 1982.
-Bhavanam Venkatarami Reddy himself was a dissident minister in the Marri Chenna Reddy ministry.
+Reddy replaced T. Anjaiah on February 24, 1982.
+Reddy himself was a dissident minister in the Marri Chenna Reddy ministry.
 T. Anjaiah was elected as Member of Parliament in 1984 from Secundrabad constituency.